Normandie-class battleship: Construction and cancellation

 After the war, Vice Admiral Pierre Ronarc'h became Chief of the General Staff, and in July 1919 he argued that the Italian Navy was the country's primary naval rival, and that they might resume work on the Francesco Caracciolo-class battleships that had been suspended during the war.
 He suggested there were three options for the first four Normandies: complete them as designed, increase the range of their guns and improve their armor, or lengthen their hull and install new engines to increase speed.
 The Technical Department determined that lengthening the hulls by 15 m could increase speed by as much as 5 kn.
 Nevertheless, by 12 September 1919, Ronarc'h had decided that completing the ships would be too expensive for the fragile French economy.
-Plans for the first four ships included converting them into cargo ships, oil tankers, or passenger liners, and using them as floating oil depots, but these ideas were ultimately rejected.
+Plans for the first four ships included converting them into cargo ships, oil tankers, or passenger liners, or using them as floating oil depots, but these ideas were ultimately rejected.
 The ships were formally cancelled in the 1922 construction program, and were laid up in Landevennec and cannibalized for parts before being broken up in 1923–1926.
 Much of the salvaged material was incorporated into completing Béarn and in modernizing the battleship Courbet.

 Plans to complete Béarn included replacement of the coal-fired boilers with eight oil-fired Niclausse boilers and new, more powerful turbines.
-A new quadruple turret that allowed for greater range was considered, along with twin turrets mounting 400 mm guns.
+A new quadruple turret that allowed greater range was considered, along with twin turrets mounting 400 mm guns.
 The battleship was launched on 15 April 1920 to clear the slipway.
 A temporary 43 × 9 m wooden platform was built atop the lower armored deck later that year to serve as a flight deck for aircraft landing trials.
-Transverse arresting wires that were weighted by sandbags were improvised and the evaluation successfully took place off Toulon in late 1920.
+Transverse arresting wires that were weighted by sandbags were improvised, and the evaluation successfully took place off Toulon in late 1920.
 In 1922, the Navy instead decided to complete the ship as an aircraft carrier.
 Conversion work began in August 1923, and was completed by May 1927 using the hybrid propulsion system from Normandie with a dozen Normand boilers.
 The ship was the first carrier of the French Navy.
 She served in the fleet through World War II, generally being used as a ferry for aircraft; she did not see any combat as she spent most of the war in the Caribbean in the island of Martinique.
 In 1944, she was refitted in the United States and equipped with a battery of modern American anti-aircraft guns.
 She remained in service through the First Indochina War, still as an aircraft ferry.
 The ship was ultimately broken up for scrap in 1967.